Anywhere365/DialogueStudioFlows/OrderBeerBotChat/README.md

 forwards the customer typed text or (timeout) repeats earlier Say: how many beer?

 ## 6 or six or other node
-chechs values and forwards to message and disconnect node
+match values and forwards to message and disconnect node